Success is thrilling.

 Night (30–45 minutes): Light review of the day’s key concepts.
 No new study.
 Consolidation only.

 Take one half-day off per week — not one full day, one half-day.
-Continuous seven-day weeks without any rest lead to burnout in Month 4 or 5, which is the worst possible time to lose momentum and motivation.
+Continuous seven-days week without any rest leads to burnout in Month 4 or 5, which is the worst possible time to lose momentum and motivation.

 Every NEET drop year plan faces disruptions — illness, family events, motivational dips, or simply underestimating how long certain chapters take.
 This is normal.
 The response to falling behind matters more than the disruption itself.